I Love Damascus

-To be clear: With all the positive comments I am giving about Syria, I might sound like I am pro-Assad.
-But, I try to see everything as unbiased as possible and don’t want to involve into politics.
-I am not a journalist, I am not here to spread pro-Rebel or pro-Assad information.
-The conflict is too complicated and both sides share biased information to their favoured media.
-We are not sure about what is fake and what is not.
+To be clear: With all the positive comments I am giving about Syria, I am just sharing my own experience.
+I am not choosing sides during any conflict whenever you’re reading this article.
+I try to see everything as unbiased as possible and don’t want to involve into politics.
+I am not a journalist, I am not here to spread any propaganda or political message.
 This is a travel blog and you can come here for advice and my experiences in the parts of Syria you can visit as a tourist.
 Please do not feel offended.
 Enjoy!

 It all started in November 2017.
 I had booked a flight with Aegean Airlines to Beirut in February 2018 but was interested to visit Damascus.
 I contacted the Syrian Embassy in Brussels to apply for a visa.
 As requested, I filled in all documents, sent them a scan of my passport and waited for 12 weeks.
 Guess what, I have never heard of them and I had to leave to Lebanon without a Syrian visa.
 I met a few people in a hostel in Beirut.
 One of them, an Irish guy was brave enough to visit Syria too.
 However, he went to the border without a visa and was denied to enter the country.
 I then knew I will never be able to enter Syria without a visa too.